 β MAOIs (Monoamine Oxidase Inhibitors)

-π NCLEX Tip: Know serotonin syndrome signs β confusion, high BP, fever, tremors.
+π NCLEX Tip: Know serotonin syndrome signs β confusion, high blood pressure, fever, and tremors.
+Furthermore, always teach patients to report these immediately.

 π§ 2οΈβ£ Antipsychotics